-At Ascertia we are focused on high-trust digital signatures and this is a hugely important development.
+Ascertia is focused on high-trust digital signatures and this is a hugely important development.

 It also includes an embedded HSM certified against EN 419 221-5.
 ADSS Server SAM Appliance secures the user keys internally and only releases these for signing after a secure authentication and authorisation process initiated by the user from their mobile device.
 It supports biometric authentication of the user including TouchID / FaceID techniques.

-In September 2017 we initiated the formal evaluation of ADSS Server SAM appliance with the Italian Common Certification body called OCSI.
-The ADSS Server SAM Appliance will work with Ascertia SigningHub and any other web-based business application.
+In September 2017, we initiated the formal evaluation of ADSS Server SAM Appliance with the Italian Common Certification body called OCSI.
+SAM Appliance will work with Ascertia's SigningHub and any other web-based business application.